RaithSphere/telegram-sl-relay/readme.md

 https://api.telegram.org/bot<TOKENHERE>/setWebhook?url=https://xxxxx

-IT MUST BE HTTPS telegram will not accept HTTP
+IT MUST BE HTTPS telegram will not accept HTTP and you must keep the bot part on the URL so its for example bot1337:BOTHASTHISTOKENBLAHBLAH where 1337:BOTHASTHISTOKENBLAHBLAH is the HTTP API given by bot father

 you need to remove the <> before sending this URL